Ethane-1,2-dithiol: Preparation

-Applications
+Reactions

+1,2-Ethanedithiol is a weak acid, typical of alkyl thiols.
+In the presence of base and an alkylating agent, 1,2-ethanedithiol converts to thioethers:

+Oxidation of 1,2-ethanedithiol gives a series of oligomers, including the cyclic bis(disulfide).

-As a 1,2-dithiol, this compound is widely used in organic chemistry because it reacts with aldehydes and ketones to give 1,3-dithiolanes, which are useful intermediates.
+As a 1,2-dithiol, this compound reacts with aldehydes and ketones to give 1,3-dithiolanes, which can be useful intermediates.

-CH(SH) + RR'CO → CHSCRR' + HO

-Other 1,2- and 1,3-dithiols undergo this reaction to give related 1,3-dithiolanes and 1,3-dithianes (six-membered rings).
-Diols such as ethylene glycol undergo analogous reactions to 1,3-dioxolanes and 1,3-dioxanes.
+Other 1,2- and 1,3-dithiols give related 1,3-dithiolanes (five-membered) and 1,3-dithianes (six-membered rings).
+Diols such as ethylene glycol undergo analogous reactions to give 1,3-dioxolanes.
 One distinguishing feature of the dithiolanes and dithianes derived from aldehydes is that the methyne group can be deprotonated and the resulting carbanion alkylated.

-1,2-Ethanedithiol is commonly used as a scavenger in peptide cleavage synthesis.
+1,2-Ethanedithiol has been used as a scavenger in peptide cleavage synthesis.

+Like 1,3-propanedithiol, 1,2-ethanedithiol readily forms metal thiolate complexes.
+Illustrative is the synthesis of the derivative diiron ethanedithiolate hexacarbonyl upon reaction with triiron dodecacarbonyl: